djesmond1015/the_whispering_woods/README.md

 <br>

-2. Create a virtual environment (optional)
+2. Create a virtual environment. (optional)

 We strongly recommend you to run the game in a virtual environment.
 You can create a virtual environment by typing the following command in the terminal.